Information for Law Enforcement

 Generally, once a Snap has been opened by all recipients, the content is permanently deleted and unavailable.
 If a Snap is unopened by one or more recipients, it may remain on our servers for up to 30 days.
 A Snap that has been posted to a user's Story can be viewed for up to 24 hours.
 Typically, the posted Snap is permanently deleted and unavailable 24 hours after being posted to their Story.
 Chat content will typically only be available if the sender or recipient has chosen to save the Chat.
 Memories content may be available until deleted by a user.

 We honor formal requests from law enforcement to preserve information in accordance with 18 U.S.C. § 2703(f).
-Upon receiving a signed and dated preservation request on law enforcement department letterhead, we'll attempt to preserve available account information associated with any properly identified Snapchat user(s) (see note below to learn more about usernames) in an offline file for up to 90 days, and will extend the preservation for one additional 90-day period with a formal extension request.
+Upon receiving a signed and dated preservation request on law enforcement department letterhead, we will attempt to preserve available Snapchat account records associated with any properly identified Snapchat user(s) in an offline file for up to 90 days, and will extend the preservation for one additional 90-day period with a formal extension request.
+Please see Section IV of our Law Enforcement Guide for more information on accurately locating a Snapchat account.

 Child Safety Concerns